TrashTag-ClimateChange/TrashTag/README.md

 ## What's the problem?

- As per UN Material Footprint increased 70% from 2000 to 2017, Currently Urban households and businesses produce lot of substantial amounts of solid waste which affects many ecosystems and species.
+ As per UN, Material Footprint increased 70% from 2000 to 2017, Currently Urban households and businesses producing lot of substantial amounts of solid waste which affects many ecosystems and species.

 ## What it does

 Sustainable solid waste management is essential.
 This implies waste reduction, reuse, recycling and composting, incineration, and disposal in landfills.
 Waste reduction, recycling, reuse and composting are preferred methods and should be promoted, as they reduce demand on scarce environmental resources, decrease energy use, and minimize the quantity of waste that must eventually be incinerated or disposed of in landfills.

-The objective of the TrashTag is based on Sustainable Consumption and Production patterns(SDG Goal) It is computer vision makes a classification model of Solid waste generation based on photos of glass, paper, cardboard, plastic, plastic bags, metal, and trash.
-A convolution neural network framework is used classify photos of waste generation and also to outputs the proportion of each garbage type that was classified.
+The objective of the TrashTag is based on Sustainable Consumption and Production patterns(SDG Goal) It is of computer vision makes a classification model of Solid waste generation based on photos of glass, paper, cardboard, plastic, plastic bags, metal, and trash.
+TrashTag is used classify photos of waste generation and also to outputs the proportion of each garbage type that was classified.

 ## How we built it